GitMe23/mockito-examples/README.md

 The SUT has a method <code>deleteTodosNotRelatedToSpring()</code> that uses <code>deleteTodo()</code> internally

-To verify that it's been called in the mocked dependency.
+We want to verify that the method in the mocked dependency has been called.

-Recall that <code>deleteTodo()</code> is called from within <code>deleteTodosNotRelatedToSpring()</code> when it iterates over a string not containing "Spring".
 <code>deleteTodo()</code> is only reached in the SUT's method if it iterates over a string not containing "Spring".